ploigos/argocd-tekton-reference/docs/README.md

 # Getting Started Tutorial

-This document explains the setup and features of this reference implementation .
+This document explains the setup and features of this reference implementation.

 The [README](https://github.com/ploigos/openshift-pipelines-quickstart/blob/main/README.md) has instructions for getting started quickly and repeatably with the CLI.
 This guide uses web UIs to help an audience quickly understand with minimal background.